sugarypumpkin822/Red-Files/README.md

 ## Characters
 # Keanu Reeves
 The protagonist and central figure of our story.
 Caught between two worlds and two friendships, Keanu must navigate the increasingly disturbing events unfolding around him.
-# Ryan Allemand
-Keanu's best friend and confidant.
-Ryan serves as a grounding presence in Keanu's life, but even the strongest bonds are tested when horror becomes reality.
 # Brutas von Choy
 Keanu's other best friend, harboring a dark and unsettling ability.
 Brutas eliminates enemies through a grotesque method—consuming them through an opening in his body.
 This horrifying power raises questions: Is Brutas protecting his friends, or is he something far more sinister?